AdaCore/langkit-query-language/lkql_checker/README.md

-# LKQL_checker
+# LKQL checker

 Prototype checker/linter based on LKQL and Libadalang.

 ## Architecture

-Checks are written in lkql, and put in the [`lkql`](lkql) directory.
+Checks are written in the LKQL language, and put in the [`lkql`](share/lkql) directory.
 They then need to be registered in the `rules.json` file.
-Each entry in the top level json array represents a check.
+Each entry in the top level JSON array represents a check.
 You can add a new one by adding an entry.
 Here is an example:

 ```json
 {